A few miles outside of Collinsville, Illinois and north-west of St. Louis, sits mounds, but not just any patch of hills. These mounds are ancient.

 Between Illinois and Missouri, are Cahokia Mounds, the largest archaeological site in the United States that evidences a sophisticated culture of people called, The Mississippians.

-At Cahokia, structures were built to align so perfectly that 408 miles away in Peebles, Oh., another structure called, The Great Serpent, looks like it slithers away from the mounds in Illinois.
+At Cahokia, structures were built to align so perfectly that 408 miles away in Peebles, Ohio., another structure called, The Great Serpent, looks like it slithers away from the mounds in Illinois.

 The mounds at Cahokia and its significance are so old, that Native Americans today still work to understand its fullness.
-A mystery parallel also to Mayan, Egypt, and Stonehenge structures.
+Still, the mounds creation and who built them are a mystery parallel also to Mayan, Egypt, and Stonehenge structures.

 More over, the closeness of winter solstice and Christmas is not a coincidence.
 When Christmas was implemented in Rome at about 300 A.D., it was around the celebration of the pagan holiday, Sol Invictus or the festival celebrating the invincible sun.